Sometimes the Path You Set Out On is Not the Path You Pave

 I am Kim Falahati and This is My Story.

 When I first started to nanny for a family in Blackhawk, they had three young children, 5 year old boy and girl twins and 6 month old girl.
-After 7 years of working with them and being part of their family, the parents decided they were going to seperate.
+After 7 years of working with them and being part of their family, the parents decided they were going to separate.
 My services quickly advanced to more than their nanny as I became more hands on as both mom and dad needed time to heal, extra household help, and the kids needed more hands on attention.

 A single parent of three, they were understandably overwhelmed with having to run a household on their own, caring for themselves and their children, preparing healthy meals, and holding themselves together during a very emotional time.
 I often worked overtime so they could be with their friends, take a vacation, or whatever else they needed to pull themselves together for the sake of their sanity and for the children.
 This transition was temporary, and I was happy to be there to help the family become whole again.